'Your Choice' Preference Service for Unaddressed Mail

 Royal Mail Door to Door Opt Out contact details:Door to Door Opt Outs

-The Direct Marketing Association UK (DMA) is the trade body for the direct marketing industry.
+The Data & Marketing Association UK (DMA) is the trade body for the direct marketing industry.
 The majority of national distribution companies involved in the door to door delivery of unaddressed mail, as well as some local distribution companies, are members of the DMA.

 DMA membership includes a proportion of free newspaper publishers and the majority of national door to door distribution companies.